nusairc/AWS-CICD-Project/README.md

 This step involves creating an AWS CodePipeline to automate the deployment process whenever changes are pushed to the GitHub repository.
 A continuous delivery pipeline ensures that the application is deployed efficiently and reliably.

-Watch the video tutorial for a detailed walkthrough of this step.
+Watch the video tutorial given below for a detailed walkthrough of this step.
 Step 5: Configuring SNS & SQS for Notifications

 Real-time notifications about deployment statuses are essential for monitoring and troubleshooting.
 In this step, we set up SNS and SQS for notifications: